Kong/kong/README.md

 ## Getting Started

-Let’s test drive Kong by adding authentication to an API in under 5 minutes.
+Let’s test drive Kong by adding authentication to an API in just under 5 minutes.

 We suggest using the docker-compose distribution via the instructions below, but there is also a [docker installation](https://docs.konghq.com/install/docker/) procedure if you’d prefer to run the Kong API Gateway in DB-less mode.

 Whether you’re running in the cloud, on bare metal, or using containers, you can find every supported distribution on our [official installation](https://konghq.com/install/#kong-community) page.

-1) To start, clone the Docker repository and navigate to the compose folder.
+## To `start`, clone the Docker repository and navigate to the compose folder.
 ```cmd
   $ git clone https://github.com/Kong/docker-kong
   $ cd compose/
 ```

-1) Start the Gateway stack using:
+ ## Start the Gateway stack using:
 ```cmd
   $ KONG_DATABASE=postgres docker-compose --profile database up
 ```

-The Gateway will be available on the following ports on localhost:
+`The Gateway will be available on the following ports on localhost:`

 `:8000` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services.
 `:8001` on which the Admin API used to configure Kong listens.